dunn/modernphilosophy/modernphilosophy.markdown

 The first distinction is between claims that are **necessary** and those that are **possible**.

 **Necessary**
 :	A claim is necessary (that is, necessarily true) if it holds in every possible state of affairs.
-For example, many philosophers claim that it is necessarily true that Superman is identical to Clark Kent.
-That is, it's not only actually true that Superman is Clark Kent, but it's impossible that it could be otherwise: there's no possible state of affairs in which Superman is _not_ Clark Kent.
-These philosophers claim that 'Superman might not have been Clark Kent' is necessarily false, in just the same way that 'Clark Kent might not have been Clark Kent'.
-It seems pretty clearly impossible that Clark Kent might have been someone other than Clark Kent, and that Superman might not have been Superman.
-Since Clark Kent _is_ Superman, it's impossible that Superman might not have been Clark Kent.
+There is no possible state of affairs in which a necessarily true claim is false; it is _impossible_ for such a claim to be false.

+	For example, many philosophers claim that if it is even possible that God exists, then it is _necessary_ that God exists.
+This claim is part of what's called the 'modal argument' for God's existence.
+The full argument only needs a few more premises:

+	i.
+It is possible that God exists.

+	ii.
+Since God is a perfect being, God possesses the property of _necessary existence_; in other words, the property of existing in all possible states of affairs.

+	iii.
+It is necessary that God exists.

+	The first premise claims that there is at least one possible state of affairs in which God exists.
+The second premise claims that God has the property of existing in all possible states of affairs.
+These two premises entail that if God exists in even one possible state of affairs, then God exists in all possible states of affairs.
+That is, if it is possible that God exists, then it is necessary that God exists.

+(@) The modal argument just given for God's existence is a valid argument.
+Is it a sound argument?

 **Possible**
 :	A claim is possible (that is, possibly true) if it holds in at least one possible state of affairs.
 For example, I don't have green hair.
 But that doesn't mean that it's _necessary_ that I don't have green hair.
 I could have decided yesterday to dye my hair.
 If I could have decided to dye my hair, then there's a possible state of affairs in which I do have green hair.
 So while I _actually_ don't have green hair, I _possibly_ do have green hair.